 Of course, deciding which funding alternative is exactly right for you is a complex endeavor, one that will require a significant amount of homework.
 It will also mean conducting some serious risk-benefit analysis, but that doesn’t mean that we can’t give you a brief overview of what’s out there for you to consider, enough that it might start you off in the right direction anyway.

 So here it is, a quick look at some of the more likely startup funding options you’ll want to learn more about if you’re serious about buying a business opportunity, franchise or other small business…

-Personal Assets—Going it entirely alone and funding all of your startup from your own personal assets, also known as “bootstrapping,” can be an especially attractive option if you’re looking to buy a low-cost business opportunity or even one that requires virtually no initial investment to get started.
+Personal Assets—Going it entirely alone and funding all of your startup from your own personal assets, also known as “bootstrapping,” can be an especially attractive option if you’re looking to buy a low-cost business opportunity or even one that is the cheapest low cost businesses and requires virtually no initial investment to get started.
 And yes, they’re out there.

 However, startup is not just about funding your enterprise for a few days, weeks or even a few months.
 It’s also about making sure you can sustain yourself that first year when things are going to be tight and you need to reinvest as many of your profits as you can.
 It’s a pretty risky proposition, but one that has worked countless times for entrepreneurs with a high tolerance for risk and who have some financial cushion to fall back on if and when things don’t necessarily go according to plan.